octalmage/robotjs/README.md

 ##Plans

 * Control the mouse by changing the mouse position, left/right clicking, and dragging.
-* Control the mouse by pressing keys, holding keys down, and typing words.
+* Control the keyboard by pressing keys, holding keys down, and typing words.
 * Read pixel color from the screen and capture the screen.
 * Find image on screen, read pixels from image.
 * Possibly include window management?